nwg-piotr/nwg-piotr/README.md

 Hi, I’m Piotr - a middle-aged clerk and after-hours FOSS developer.
 I’m interested in Linux, Wayland & GTK.

 - I use [sway](https://github.com/swaywm/sway) and [Hyprland](https://github.com/hyprwm/Hyprland) on [Arch Linux](https://archlinux.org);
-- I have been working on the GTK shell for sway called [nwg-shell](https://github.com/nwg-piotr/nwg-shell);
+- I have been working on the GTK shell for sway and Hyprland called [nwg-shell](https://github.com/nwg-piotr/nwg-shell);
 - I prefer python to shell scripting and golang to C.

 How to reach me: